devicefactory/df1-manual/howto_node.md

 There's an excellent library called [noble](https://github.com/sandeepmistry/noble) that gives javascript access to the BLE world.
 The library implements asynchronous callback interface to low-level BLE communication, acting as a "bridge" between node.js and specifics of BLE protocol.
 The library is supported on both Linux and MacOS.
+This tutorial assumes you are doing the exercises in linux, as such, you'll see that commands are often prefaced with `sudo`.
+On MacOS, however, running the command under `sudo` will be unnecessary.

 You can find more details about the library in other related github repos.
 Shout out to [sandeep](https://github.com/sandeepmistry), who's done all of this great work on node.js + BLE.